e-OPRA™ Implant System

 Mind-controlled Prosthesis

 In January 2013, Dr. Rickard Brånemark led the world’s first surgery where neuromuscular electrodes were permanently implanted in an amputee, connecting prostheses to the patient’s bone, nerves, and muscles.
-Today, robotic prostheses controlled via implanted neuromuscular interfaces are about to become a clinical reality thanks to Integrum’s osseointegrated technology.
-This technology is under development and currently in an ongoing clinical trial, and as soon as it is CE-marked, it will be the natural upgrade for people using the OPRA™ Implant System.
+The e-OPRA™ Implant System remains in clinical trials today and is not commercially available.

 The Next Generation Robotic Arm